 Lianne Milton is an American editorial and documentary photographer based in Brazil and Washington, DC.
 Her work focuses on the impact of socio-economic issues in places such as, SE Asia, Latin America, as well as the United States.
-She is a member of Panos Pictures.
+She is a member of the photo agency, Panos Pictures.

 Lianne began her freelance career in 2009 with a project documenting the rise of Sharia law in Banda Aceh, Indonesia, a consequence from the 2004 tsunami.
 From 2009-2012, she focused her personal work in Southeast Asia and Latin America, exploring subjects such as food insecurity and the culture of violence in Guatemala, as well as drug addiction and the environmental impact of hydroelectric dams on ethnic minorities living downstream in Cambodia.

-Lianne is a contributing photographer for the Washington Post and #everydaylatinamerica of the Everyday Projects.
+Lianne is a contributing photographer for the Washington Post and The Everyday Projects.
 Her clients include: CNN, Die Zeit, Guardian and Weekend Magazine, Financial Times, M le Monde, Mother Jones Magazine, National Public Radio, New York Times, STAT, Sunday Times of London, The Sunday Observer, Wall Street Journal, and many others.
 Her work has also been published in CNN Photos, National Geographic, Foto8, and National Public Radio's The Picture Show.

 Her non-profit clients include the Ford Foundation, Hertz Foundation, Open Society Foundations, ActionAid, IFAD, Smile Train, UNICEF and UN Women.